pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Mute button?
 Display and keyboard shortcut
 * regenerate generated metadata after editing
 * playlist: change of screen from menu item, change of order, or change of filter should focus on the empty search text
-* A new singer/requestor without any songs sung or requested should default to a singer

 ## Fixes Completed